Weever1337/yt-finder/README.md

-# yt_search - Fork of youtube-search
+# yt_finder - Fork of youtube-search

 Python function for searching for youtube videos to avoid using their heavily rate-limited API